Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Allows you to run SQL queries across data stored in relational, non-relational, object, and custom data sources (AWS or on-premises)
 * Uses Data Source Connectors that run on AWS Lambda to run Federated Queries (e.g., CloudWatch Logs, DynamoDB, RDS, ...)
 * Store the results back in Amazon S3

+#### Optimizing Athena for Performance

+* Partition your data
+* Bucket your data – bucket the data within a single partition
+* Use Compression – AWS recommend using either Apache Parquet or Apache ORC
+* Optimize file sizes
+* Optimize columnar data store generation – Apache Parquet and Apache ORC are popular columnar data stores
+* Optimize ORDER BY and Optimize GROUP BY
+* Use approximate functions
+* Only include the columns that you need

 ### Redshift